phalcon/documentation/docs/db-models.md

     When using the getters/setters approach, you will need to define your properties as `protected`.

 If you use underscores in your property names, you must still use camel case in your getter/setter declarations for use with magic methods. (e.g. `$model->getPropertyName` instead of `$model->getProperty_name`, `$model->findByPropertyName` instead of `$model->findByProperty_name`, etc.).

 The ORM expects camel case naming and underscores are commonly removed.
-It is therefore recommended naming your properties in the manner shown throughout the documentation.
+It is therefore recommended to name your properties in the manner shown throughout the documentation.
 You can use a column map (as described above) to ensure proper mapping of your properties to their database counterparts.

 ## Records To Objects
 Every instance of a model represents a row in the table.
 You can easily access record data by reading object properties.
 For example, for a table 'co_customers' with the records: